Common signs and symptoms of Graves' disease include:

 - A fine tremor of your hands or fingers

-- An increase in perspiration or warm, moist skin
+- Heat sensitivity and an increase in perspiration or warm, moist skin

 - Weight loss, despite normal eating habits

 - Frequent bowel movements

 - Bulging eyes (Graves' ophthalmopathy)